NoroffFEU/development-platforms/case-studies/microsoft-power-apps.md

 **Figma**

-You can use the Power Apps Figma asset pack/UI kit to create your app layout, and Power Apps will automatically create that layout for you.
-It works by utilizing Power Apps prebuilt components.
-However, this kit is in early access, and not all components are supported yet.
-For example: Charts, galleries, icons, shapes and tables are not supported.
-Apart from being limited to supported components only, starting your app from this UI kit is still a good option.
-Especially if you need to collaborate on your app design outside of the Microsoft environment it exists in.
-In addition, Figma has more powerful tools for alignment and spacing than Power Apps, and are easier to work with in this regard.
+You can use the Power Apps Figma asset pack or UI kit to create your app's layout, and Power Apps will automatically generate it for you.
+This process is possible by utilizing Power Apps prebuilt components.
+However, it is important to note that this kit is currently in early access and not all components are supported yet.
+For instance, charts, galleries, icons, shapes, and tables are not yet supported.
+Despite the limitation to supported components only, starting your app from this UI kit is still a viable option, especially if you need to collaborate on your app design outside of the Microsoft environment.
+Additionally, Figma offers more robust tools for alignment and spacing than Power Apps, making them easier to work with in this regard.
 <hr>

 ![Image](https://user-images.githubusercontent.com/91562336/234034611-5a88d3d9-727e-440f-a7b3-f2f4948244c8.png)

 **SQL**

-You can connect a SQL server to Microsoft PowerApps.
-It is really simple to connect if you already have an SQL server in your Microsoft environment.
-You only need to click new connection and choose the SQL server.
-From there you can either connect directly or use a gateway.
+Connecting a SQL server to Microsoft Power Apps is a simple process, especially if you already have an SQL server in your Microsoft environment.
+All you need to do is click on "new connection" and select the SQL server.
+Once you do that, you can either connect directly or use a gateway to establish a connection.

 ![Image](https://user-images.githubusercontent.com/91562336/234244332-1f89b5dd-ff22-4c54-825c-7132c0b0ec9f.png)
 <hr>

 ### Custom connectors
-Power Apps allows you to create custom connectors that can connect to any RESTful API.
-This means that you can use Power Apps to connect to almost any data source that provides a web API.
-To set up a custom connector, you can simply access the inbuilt wizard from the menu.
+With Power Apps, you can create custom connectors that allow you to connect to any RESTful API.
+This gives you the ability to connect to almost any data source that provides a web API.
+Creating a custom connector is easy and straightforward, as you can simply access the built-in wizard from the menu.

 ![Image](https://user-images.githubusercontent.com/91562336/234003464-a39319a2-94c3-4b0f-b5d9-3dbae9d18bc5.png)

 ### Components
-Components are the building blocks of Power App.
-Power Apps have many pre-built UI components that cover common app features like gallery, form, text-input, etc. You can also create custom components.
-To use components, you simply have to drag the component you want into your app after locating it in the side-menu.
+The components in Power Apps serve as the fundamental building blocks for creating custom apps.
+These pre-built UI components cover a range of common app features such as galleries, forms, and text inputs.
+Custom components can also be created to fit the specific needs of an app.
+Utilizing these components is as simple as dragging and dropping the desired component from the side menu into the app.

 | **Major Components**    | **Description**                                                           |